ontodia-org/ontodia-org.github.io/_posts/2016-08-23-We-made-a-JS-library.markdown

 Hang on tight - Ontodia library is coming!

- <blockquote> Ontodia.org team was selected to present Ontodia as a Startup at [Linked Startup Workshop](http://linkedstartup.ifs.tuwien.ac.at/2016/) organized as a satellite event with [ISWC 2016](http://iswc2016.semanticweb.org/).
+ <blockquote> Ontodia.org team was selected to present Ontodia as a Startup at <a href="http://linkedstartup.ifs.tuwien.ac.at/2016/">Linked Startup Workshop</a> organized as a satellite event with <a href="http://iswc2016.semanticweb.org/">ISWC 2016</a>.
 Together with Ontodia.org service we will be showing the stand-alone Ontodia library.
 Drop by to say hello to us if you happen to be in Kobe this year!</blockquote>